-Small society lotteries are those promoted on behalf of a society that is established and conducted for any of the following:
+Small society lotteries are those promoted on behalf of a society that's established and conducted for any of the following:

-It is not permissible to establish a society whose sole purpose is to facilitate lotteries - it must have some other purpose.
+Please note, it isn't permissible to establish a society whose sole purpose is to facilitate lotteries.

 However, the requirement to provide this information can be satisfied if the participant can retain the message electronically or print it.